aamazie/ratata/README.md

 ratata_v2 (the version 2) is what you want . the first iteration it does is a standard, well-tested well-battled polyglot that works on a lot of stuff... i call it the ratata polyglot and it's only available in ratata 2.0.

+ratata_v3 is even better though.. it uses a recursive ai to add to the ratata polyglot in 2.0. each iteration builds upon the ratata polyglot to achieve an execution.

+ratata 1.0 is pure UEFI rando algo stuff.. try to get something new.

 to install do:

 git clone https://github.com/aamazie/ratata/